-We are promoting and encouraging a culture of openness, integrity and accountability.
+We continue to promote and encourage a culture of openness, integrity and accountability.
 This promotes good business practice and positive employee behaviour.
 It benefits the company, our customers, our employees and our shareholders.
 We expect all of our employees to behave in a way that protects the interests of the company, their colleagues, the environment and the communities which we serve.

-In this, our first Communication on Progress, we set out our approach to embedding the Global Compact.
+In this, our second first Communication on Progress, we set out our approach to further embedding the Global Compact into our day to day business.
 We also report the actions we are taking to improve how we are implementing the principles.